unjs/consola/README.md

 ## Reporters

-You can choose between one of the built-in reporters or bring your own.
+Choose between one of the built-in reporters or bring own reporter.

 By default `FancyReporter` is registered for modern terminals or `BasicReporter` will be used if running in limited environments such as CIs.